established January 1999

 little brown jugs & more...

-But what interested me was cursive writing on the jar.
+The show I watched that really peaked my interest was "Stoneware in Storage".
+The show featured a 12 gallon presentation double handled jar marked Calvin Park 1864.
+What interested me the most was the cursive writing on the jar.
 Jamie Franklin gives us his interpretation of the meaning of the script on the jar.
-For me I was looking at the script style, especially of the "J's" that appear on all "Little Brown Jugs".
-Look through this site and compare, I find it fascinating....
+For me I was looking at the script style, especially the "J's" that appear on all "Little Brown Jugs".
+Look through this site and compare, I found it fascinating....

 Calvin Park Cooler / Jar in Bennington Museum collection.